yeyeto2788/MicroPythonScripts/README.md

 ### Code Folder
 Commented code for better understanding of it.
 ### Release Folder
-Code without comment and trying to be as small as possible in order to save memory for the microcontroller.
+Code without comment and trying to be as small as possible in order to save memory on the microcontroller.
 ### Doc Folder
 Folder containing the files like images and so on for documentation purposes.
 ### Example Folder
-Folder containing the example files that will need to be renamed into `main.py` so it will be run at boot time.
+Folder containing the example files that in some cases will need to be renamed into `main.py` so it will be run at boot time.

 **NOTE:** The code on this folder might be commented and it would take more space than required on the board.
 ___
-### README
+### README files on folders
-Documentation of the script.
+Documentation of the script, class or other importan information.